This smoky vegan tempeh chili is loaded with black beans and chickpeas, and has one secret ingredient: dark chocolate.

 - Using your hands, crumble the tempeh into chickpea-sized bits.

-- In a medium heavy-bottomed pot over medium heat, combine the tempeh with 1 tablespoon soy sauce and 1/2 cup water.
+- In a medium pot over medium heat, combine the tempeh with 1 tablespoon soy sauce and 1/2 cup water.
 Simmer until all the liquid has evaporated, about 8 minutes.

 - Add 2 tablespoons oil, the diced onion, pepper, and carrot, and ¼ teaspoon salt.
 Cook, stirring frequently, until the vegetables are softened and the tempeh is starting to brown, about 8 minutes.
 Stir in 3 minced garlic cloves, 1 teaspoon each cumin and paprika, ¼ teaspoon chili flakes, and black pepper to taste, and cook for 30 seconds more.